-What is strange in this thinking of being is its simplicity.
+What is strange in the thinking of Being is its simplicity.
 Precisely this keeps us from it.
-For we look for thinking - which has its world-historical prestige under the name "philosophy" - in the form of the unusual, which is accessible only to initiates.
+For we look for thinking-which has its world-historical prestige under the name "philosophy"-in the form of the unusual, which is accessible only to initiates.
 At the same time we conceive of thinking on the model of scientific knowledge and its research projects.
 We measure deeds by the impressive and successful achievements of praxis.
-But the deed of thinking is neither theoretical nor practical, nor is it the conjunction of these two forms of comportment.
+But the deed of thinking is neither theoretical nor practical, nor is it the conjunction of these two forms of behavior.

-Through its simple essence, the thinking of being makes itself unrecognizable to us.
+Through its simple essence the thinking of Being makes itself unrecognizable to us.
 But if we become acquainted with the unusual character of the simple, then another plight immediately befalls us.
-The suspicion arises that such thinking of [193] being falls prey to arbitrariness; for it cannot cling to beings.
+The suspicion arises that such thinking of Being falls prey to arbitrariness; for it cannot cling to beings.
 Whence does thinking take its measure?
 What law governs its deed?

 Here the third question of your letter must be entertained: Comment sauver l'élément d'aventure que comporte toute recherche sans faire de la philosophie une simple aventurière?
 [How can we preserve the element of adventure that all research contains without simply turning philosophy into an adventuress?]
 I shall mention poetry now only in passing.
 It is confronted by the same question, and in the same manner, as thinking.
-But Aristotle's words in the Poetics, although they have scarcely been pondered, are still valid - that poetizing is truer than the exploration of beings.
+But Aristotle's words in the Poetics, although they have scarcely been pondered, are still valid-that poetic composition is truer than exploration of beings.

 But thinking is an aventure not only as a search and an inquiry into the unthought.
-Thinking, in its essence as thinking of being, is claimed by being.
-Thinking is related to being as what arrives (l'avenant).
-Thinking as such is bound to the advent of being, to being as advent.
-Being has already been destined to thinking.
+Thinking, in its essence as thinking of Being, is claimed by Being.
+Thinking is related to Being as what arrives $(l'avenant^)$ .
+Thinking as such is bound to the advent of Being, to Being as advent.
+Being has already been dispatched to thinking.
 Being is as the destiny of thinking.
 But destiny is in itself historical.
 Its history has already come to language in the saying of thinkers.

-To bring to language ever and again this advent of being that remains, and in its remaining waits for human beings, is the sole matter of thinking.
+To bring to language ever and again this advent of Being which remains, and in its remaining waits for man, is the sole matter of thinking.
 For this reason essential thinkers always say the Same.
 But that does not mean the identical.
-Of course they say it only to one who undertakes to meditate on them.
-Whenever thinking, in historical recollection, attends to the destiny of being, it has already bound itself to what is fitting for it, in accord with its destiny.
+Of course they say it only to him who undertakes to think back on them.
+Whenever thinking, in historical recollection, attends to the destiny of Being, it has already bound itself to what is fitting for it, in accord with its destiny.
 To flee into the identical is not dangerous.
-To venture into discordance in order to say the Same is the danger.
+To risk discord in order to say the Same is the danger.
 Ambiguity threatens, and mere quarreling.

-The fittingness of the saying of being, as of the destiny of truth, is the first law of thinking - not the rules of logic, which can become rules only on the basis of the law of being.
-[194] To attend to the fittingness of thoughtful saying does not only imply, however, that we contemplate at every turn what is to be said of being and how it is to be said.
-It is equally essential to ponder whether what is to be thought is to be said - to what extent, at what moment of the history of being, in what sort of dialogue with this history, and on the basis of what claim, it ought to be said.
-The threefold issue mentioned in an earlier letter is determined in its cohesion by the law of the fittingness of thought on the history of being: rigor of meditation, carefulness in saying, frugality with words.
+The fittingness of the saying of Being, as of the destiny of truth, is the first law of thinking-not the rules of logic which can become rules only on the basis of the law of Being.
+To attend to the fittingness of thoughtful saying does not only imply, however, that we contemplate at every turn what is to be said of Being and how it is to be said.
+It is equally essential to ponder whether what is to be thought is to be said-to what extent, at what moment of the history of Being, in what sort of dialogue with this history, and on the basis of what claim, it ought to be said.
+The threefold thing mentioned in an earlier letter is determined in its cohesion by the law of the fittingness of thought on the history of Being: rigor of meditation, carefulness in saying, frugality with words.